nikechung/horse/README.md

 ## Part VI: Dash APP
 A web-based data visualization applications, allow users to interact with it and get the predicted finish time by using the model in this project.

-### To run the application with the optimal model found previously:
+### To run the application with the optimal model found previously
 ```
 cd app
 make run